questforwisdom/anonypyx/README.md

 ### 0.2.4

-- added k-Same family of algorithms for image anonymization [3]
+- added k-Same family of algorithms for image anonymisation [3]
 - added the microaggregation algorithm used by k-Same

 ## References